 - a.
 Students with COVID-19 symptoms are to remain home (see Appendix B). - b.
 Students with COVID-19 related symptoms at school - i.
 Schools are to designate an isolation area within the school for students who are displaying COVID-19 related symptoms. - ii.
 Schools are to isolate the student and have the student picked up by parent or guardian. - iii.
 In the event that a parent/guardian cannot retrieve the student promptly the school will place the student in the designated isolation area to limit physical contact from others until retrieved. - iv.
 Physical distancing between the student who is exhibiting symptoms of COVID-19 and the staff member should be maintained as much as feasible at all times.
 Staff must wear a mask and face shield during all interactions with the student to avoid contact.
 The student will also be provided with a mask, if they are not wearing one at the time, and be required to wear a mask during the duration of the time in the isolation area.
-The student will be supervised at all times. - v.
-School Admin will call the Local Public Health contact to provide notification of the student being removed from '1the school as per Government of Saskatchewan directives.
-Public health will provide further directions to the school. - c.
+The student will be supervised at all times. - c.
 Self-monitor and isolation definitions, processes and guidelines for students are outlined in Appendix B.